Jacob of Edessa: Islam and cultural exchange

-Historical Perspective
+Historical perspective

 Dubbed "one of the most philhellenic of all Syriac authors" and said to be the Syriac version of the Latin Jerome of late antiquity, Jacob saw the Byzantine Empire in its Christian phase under Constantine the Great as heir to all previous kingdoms.
 He viewed his native Edessa as embodying a "Syro-Macedonian" heritage, tracing the Abgarid dynasty to Alexander the Great's companions; a claim supported by the alternative name of Edessa itself (Urhoy in Syriac).
 While his writings might initially suggest that he viewed the Byzantine Empire as the only legitimate state, this was not the case.
 Following the Council of Chalcedon, Jacob and subsequent Syriac writers rejected the legitimacy of all existing political powers — whether Byzantine, Frankish, or Muslim — and instead maintained that the true authority of the Syriac Orthodox Church was "not of this world".

 Veneration and legacy

 Jacob of Edessa is venerated as a saint in the Oriental Orthodox communion, particularly within the Syriac Orthodox Church, where his feast day is celebrated on June 5.
-In 2008, the Patriarchate of Antioch proclaimed the year as the "Year of St. Jacob of Edessa" for the entire Syriac Orthodox Church.
+In 2008, the Patriarchate of Antioch proclaimed the year as the "Year of St. Jacob of Edessa" for the entire Syriac Orthodox Church, and he is considered to be one of the most significant scholars of the Christian-Aramean tradition.
 A church dedicated to St. Jacob of Edessa is located in Florida, USA.